Frequently Asked Questions

 At a glance, you can see the difference by looking at the call number.
 Call numbers that start with 12/33 or Music 12/33 are LPs (records, if you will), and call numbers that start with CD or MusicCD are CDs.

 If you'd rather filter your search results to get just CDs or LPs, you can narrow the formats you're searching by choosing the sound recording type.
-Do this at the beginning of a keyword search (see below), or after clicking on "Modify Search" at the top of your search results for a different type of search.
+If you're doing a search on the Keyword tab (this is the default catalog page), you can select your preferred format from the drop-down menu labeled Sound Recordings.
+If you've already run a search from Keyword or any other tab, you can limit the results by type by clicking the "Modify Search" button at the top of your search results page.
 From the Sound Recording list, choose "33rpm" for LP records.

 Start in the online catalog with an author search on "Bowling Green State University" with the name of the ensemble appended at the end.
 For example: Bowling Green State University.
 Wind Symphony.
 When you've located an item, jot down the call number (it'll be in the center and start with something like, RecitalCD...), bring it to the music service desk, and we'll be able to set you up to listen or check it out (if we have two copies of a title, you may borrow it; if we have only one copy, you'll need to use it here in the library).